Farhat Amin: Early life and education

-Farhat Amin was born in 1967 as the youngest daughter of the notable Muslim politician and social worker of Cuttack, Afzal-ul Amin and his wife Syeda Roshanara Akhtar.
+Farhat Amin was born on 26 February 1967 in Cuttack, Odisha, as the younger of two daughters of the notable politician and social worker of Cuttack, Afzal-ul Amin and his wife Syeda Roshanara Akhtar.
 Farhat is the granddaughter of the eminent educationist and freedom fighter, Sayeed Mohammed.
+The renowned Bengali writer, Syeda Zameerunissa Begum is Farhat's great-great-grandmother.

-Farhat completed her early education from P.M.
+Farhat completed her early education at P.M.
 Academy and St.Joseph Girl's high school, she then did her graduation in English Literature (hons) from Sailabala Women's College, Cuttack.
 Farhat completed her master's in English literature from Ravenshaw University in 1987.
 Later she joined the field of Journalism after doing a P.G Diploma in Journalism and Mass communication from St. Nivedita's college in Kolkata.

 Career

-Farhat began her career in journalism as the sub-editor of Sun Times, later as a columnist she designed, illustrated and edited a weekly column for children (Kid's corner) of the Sun Times.
-In July 1992 Farhat joined Hindustan times as its Cuttack Correspondent and wrote news, reports and articles.
+Farhat began her career in journalism as the sub-editor of Sun Times, later as a columnist she designed, illustrated and edited a weekly column for children (Kid's corner) of the Sun Times under the pen name Minoodi.
+In July 1992 Farhat joined Hindustan Times as its Cuttack Correspondent and wrote news, reports and articles.

 In 1998 Farhat married Saleem Farook, a social activist from Coorg, Karnataka who worked for the tribals in Kalahandi.
 Farhat then wrote and illustrated articles for various national and local dailies and magazines as a freelance journalist.
-During this time she got the opportunity to meet and interview Mr. E.M.S.
-Namboodiripad (the former chief minister of Kerela), Kushwant Singh (Columinist), Manmohini Sahgal (Freedom fighter) and Amrita Pritam (Poetess) for various dailies and magazines.
+During this time she had the opportunity to meet and interview former chief minister of Kerala E.M.S.
+Namboodiripad, columnist Kushwant Singh, freedom fighter Manmohini Sahgal and poet Amrita Pritam for various dailies and magazines.

 Farhat received a Media Fellowship from Oxfam to work on Violence Against Women in Southeast Asia before the campaign started in Odisha in 2004.
 She worked as a campaign manager for We Can, Odisha.
-It was during this period when she realised the plight of Muslim and Dalit women who were doubly oppressed from within and outside the community.
+It was during this period that she realised the plight of Muslim and Dalit women who were doubly oppressed from within and outside the community.

-She is the current state convenor of Bharatiya Muslim Mahila Andolan, Odisha and has been working for women with a special focus on Muslim and Dalit women since sixteen years now.
+She is the current state convenor of Bharatiya Muslim Mahila Andolan, Odisha and has been working for women with a special focus on Muslim and Dalit women for over sixteen years.
 As a part of it she has been organizing awareness programmes for Muslim and Dalit women in 6 districts of Odisha including Cuttack, Jajpur, Khurda, Berhampur, Ganjam and Bhadrak.
-Under her convenorship surveys were conducted in Odisha regarding the Triple talaaq, Model Nikahnama, polygamy and other right based issues.
+Under her convenorship surveys were conducted in Odisha regarding the Triple talaaq, Model Nikahnama, polygamy and other rights-based issues.

 In 2008 she established her own non-governmental organisation called BIRD (Bold Initiatives Research and Documentation), which works for the empowerment, justice, health, education and employment of marginalized women in Odisha.

-She was a member of the Free legal Aid committee of Odisha State Legal Authority and also the member of the ethical committee of Srirama Chandra Bhanja Medical College and Hospital, Cuttack.
+She was a member of the Free legal Aid committee of Odisha State Legal Authority and also a member of the ethical committee of Srirama Chandra Bhanja Medical College and Hospital, Cuttack.
 She is currently a life member of Odisha State Council for child welfare.